In-Person Visiting Rights Bill Signed Into Law

-On May 25, 2017, the Illinois General Assembly sent HB 2989 to Governor Bruce Rauner for his signature.
-The bill, approved unanimously in both chambers, ensures that Illinois inmates are not deprived in-person visits due to the availability of video visits.
-The bill also mandates that the Illinois Department of Corrections publish the number of in-person visits each inmate is entitled to per week and month; better explain identification requirements for visitors, and post daily any restrictions or denials of visitation for that day and the succeeding 5 calendar days.
-If signed, the bill, sponsored by Representative Justice Slaughter (D – Chicago), will go into effect on January 1, 2018.
+On Friday, August 18, 2017, Governor Bruce Rauner signed HB 2989—which had previously been unanimously approved in both the House and the Senate—into law.
+Now Public Act 100-0142, the law ensures that individuals incarcerated in Illinois are not deprived in-person visits due to the availability of video visits.
+The law also mandates that the Illinois Department of Corrections publish the number of in-person visits each incarcerated person is entitled to per week and month, better explain identification requirements for visitors, and post daily any restrictions or denials of visitation for that day and the succeeding 5 calendar days.
+The legislation, sponsored by Representative Justice Slaughter (D – Chicago), will go into effect on January 1, 2018.